 GRSec kernel patch

 The GRSec kernel patch provides a safe option to address the race condition vulnerability.
 This patch provides kernel-level protection against race conditions.
 However, to use it, you must use a custom kernel, which requires additional installation and maintenance.

 CloudLinux SecureLinks provides a safe option to address the race condition vulnerability.
 This option prevents symlink attacks at the kernel level.
 CloudLinux installs this option by default, but it does not affect virtual hosts that do not specify a user ID.

 The Bluehost patch with cPanel modifications

 We recommend that you only use this patch if you cannot implement any of the other options.
 Malicious users could circumvent this patch.

 cPanel & WHM only provides the Bluehost.com-provided patch with some modifications.
-You should install this Apache-level, rather than kernel-level, patch as a last-resort defense.
-We provide this patch with EasyApache 4, but the protection is not as reliable as kernel or file system level solutions.
+We provide this patch with EasyApache 4, but it does not provide as reliable of protection as kernel or file-system level solutions.
 This patch can slow the performance of high-traffic servers and is not compatible with Mailman or CGI Center applications.

 About the Bluehost patch

 The Bluehost patch improves Apache's ability to detect a race condition.
-The Bluehost patch modifies Apache and APR so that Apache cannot access certain files.
+The Bluehost patch modifies Apache and the Apache Portable Runtime (APR) library so that Apache cannot access certain files.
 The patch helps to ensure that the system can only access files that the domain's owner owns.
 However, the Bluehost patch only affects requests for static files such as

 .html and image files.
-The Bluehost patch does not affect requests that the system processes with application content handlers.
-Content handlers include the
+The Bluehost patch does not affect requests that the system processes with application content handlers such as the

 mod_suphp Apache modules.